nithinphilips/odel/README.rst

     odel localhost triPeople-triPeople-triEmployee.txt

+Tririga has a limitation of 150 characters for all Data Integrator file names.
+If the file name has more than 150 characters, Odel will truncate the file name.

 Waiting for Processing
 ----------------------
 Normally Odel will terminate as soon as the file is transmitted to Tririga.
 It